lilydarby8/School_Distract_Analysis/README.md

 - How does replacing the ninth-grade scores affect scores by school type?

-The replaced ninth-grade score do not affect the school type summary.
+The replaced ninth-grade scores do not affect the school type summary.

 ##Summary
 In conclusion the updated School District Analysis made slight changes in the data outcome but provided the School Board with a more accurate analysis of the schools and their students’ grades.
 A few differences between the two analyses’ are below: